Content

 A key concept in the world of 3D audio is Degrees of Freedom (DoF).
 These describe how the position and movement of the listener influence the audio experience, forming the foundation of the 3D Audio Matrix developed by me, Martin Rieger.

 In the real world, we don’t just hear sounds; we perceive their position.
-Our ears and brain work together to determine whether a sound is coming from the front, back, above, or below.
+Our ears and brain, part of the hearing system, work together to determine whether a sound is coming from the front, back, above, or below.
 3D audio aims to replicate this natural listening experience using technology.

 Using specialized microphones or software, sounds can be recorded or calculated to create a spatial dimension.
 This takes into account how sound waves reflect off objects and reach our ears.
 The result?
 A sound that fully immerses the listener in an acoustic scene.